avinashThummala/LM_Scraper/Readme.md

 # LM_Scraper
-A Scrapy, Selenium, Firefox based scraper for LM
+A Scrapy, Selenium, PhantomJS based scraper for LM

 First of all setup your MySQL server.
 Lets assume that you have created a database "pyScraper".